Plant Profile • Full Sun

 Is it good for coastal gardens?

-Yes.
-Multiple growers note tolerance for sea spray and saline/coastal conditions.
+Yep.
+Multiple growers note it can handle sea spray and saline/coastal conditions.

 Where can I get a bladderpod?